mikera/miscellania/README.md

 miscellania
 ===========

-Assorted bits of Clojure code... junk and hidden gems alike
+Assorted bits of Clojure and Java code... junk and hidden gems alike